jonathondilworth/example-for-george/README.md

 # example-for-george

-Example of OO-PDO in PHP for one of the students I am mentoring.
+Example of OO and PDO in PHP for one of the students I am mentoring.